leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

    Relax
       Tries to create an even distribution of quads without deforming the volume of the mesh.
       This filter works the same as the *Relax* mode of the *Slide Relax* brush.
+   Surface Smooth
+      Eliminates irregularities of the mesh by making the positions of the vertices more uniform while preserving the volume of the object.

+      Shape Preservation
+         How much of the original shape is preserved when smoothing.
+      Per Vertex Displacement
+         How much the position of each individual vertex influences the final result.

 Strength
    The amount of effect the filter has on the mesh.

 Deformation Axis
    Apply the deformation only on the selected axis.

+Use Face Sets
+   Only applies the mesh filter to the vertices assigned to the :ref:`Face Set <sculpting-editing-facesets>` that is under the mouse.